List of Regional Rural Banks (RRB) in India PDF: Check the Historical Details and State Wise

 In the year 2018-2019, the amalgamation of RRBs was done based on the roadmap provided by NABARD and consultation with respective Sponsor Banks and State Governments.
 As of April 2019, the number of RRBs has been brought down to 43 from 56.
 The amalgamation has been made with the expectation of bringing better efficiency of scale, higher productivity, improved financial health of the RRBs, and greater credit flow to rural areas.

-Regulatory Authority of Regional Rural Banks in India
+Regulatory Authority of Regional Rural Bank in India

 The two prime regulators of RRBs in India are the Reserve Bank of India and the NABARD (National Bank for Agriculture and Rural Development).